hmcts/sscs-tribunals-case-api/README.md

     @VersionSelector(tag = "feature_branch_name")})

 ```

+### Running Functional UI tests against Preview env on a Pipeline

+By default preview pipelines would just have 1 test as part of sanity check on Preview env, but QA's would need to add label "test-suite:preview-regression" to their respective ticket PR's to enable running regression UI test pack against preview env

+In order to include Bundling & Hearings tests as part of preview pipeline, QA's need to add an additional label "test-suite:aat-regression" against their PR.

 ### Cron tasks

 - You can run a cron task locally by setting the `TASK_NAME` environment variable.